AhmedAbdelGayed/misc/README.md

 #Input:
 is a Pandas dataframe of users and Products/Services usage.

+#Output:
+For simplicity, a CSV file has a matrix of correlation values between items.

 #Application:
 The application of the function can be used to determine the correlation between the products/services based on customer usage.
 It is useful to determine how a specific product/service change can impact other products too.